-Learning Check - Introduction:
+Learning Check-Introduction: Answer the questions below

-- 1. What does RPM stand for in the title of this workbook?

-- a.
-Revolutions Per Minute

-- b.
-Relationships, Performance And Morale

-- c.
-Random Performance and Morale

-- d.
-Reliable Pack Mule

-- e.
-Rotating Program Methods

-- 2. Unity of Effort in a Positive Direction is a framework in which RPM refers to:

-- a.
-The building structure of an organization

-- b.
-The human activity of an organization or team

-- c.
-The rotation of an automatic pulley

-- d.
-The rotation of an information technology cycle

-3. In a 'Unity of Effort in a Positive Direction' framework it is important to synchronize the direction of excellence.
-Excellence is the accurate and successful: 4.
+- 1. What does RPM stand for in a Unity of Effort framework? - a.
+Revolutions Per Minute - b.
+Relationships, Performance And Morale - c.
+Random Performance and Morale - d.
+Reliable Pack Mule - e.
+Rotating Program Methods - 2.
+Unity of Effort in a Positive Direction is a framework in which RPM refers to: - a.
+The building structure of an organization - b.
+The human activity of an organization or team - c.
+The rotation of an automatic pulley - d.
+The rotation of an information technology cycle - 3.
+In a Unity of Effort in a Positive Direction framework it is important to synchronize the direction of excellence.
+Excellence is the accurate and successful: - 4.
 The Direction of Excellence includes three components.
-What are they?
-5. In a 'Unity of Effort in a Positive Direction' framework, what does everyone concentrate on supporting?
+What are they? - 5.
+In a Unity of Effort in a Positive Direction framework, what does everyone concentrate on supporting?
 Be specific.

-Organizational ESP for Educators
+Organizational ESP

 presented by T.A.L.K.
-Associates

-Part 1

-Everyone Concentrates on Student-Focused Delivery
+Associates Part 1 Everyone Concentrates on Customer-Focused Delivery